 - Browne Education Campus

 - Stanton Elementary School

 - Takoma Elementary School

 - Thomson Elementary School

 - Wheatley Education Campus

 A feeder-pattern school is a school that a student has the right to attend based on completion of the terminal grade of a student’s current school.
 This assignment only happens during the years a student moves from elementary to middle school, or from middle school to high school, or from an education campus to high school.
-If your child is currently attending an out-of-boundary DCPS school and you enroll elsewhere before completing the terminal grade of the school, you will lose the rights to the current school's feeder pattern.
+Geographic feeder pattern rights do not extend to students who enroll as in-boundary students and then move out of the boundary or to students who have withdrawn from an out-of-boundary feeder pattern at any point.
 For additional information, please visit the DCPS Enrollment and Lottery Handbook.

 In DCPS, there are two types of feeder patterns:

 - Geographic Feeder Pattern: Geographic Feeder Pattern schools are grouped by school boundaries and proximity.
 Geographic feeder pattern rights extend to students who enrolled as out-of-boundary students through a lottery enrollment.
 Geographic feeder pattern rights do not extend to students who enroll as in-boundary students and then move out of the boundary.
 For more information about moving out-of-boundary after enrolling, visit the DCPS Enrollment and Lottery Handbook.